fablukm/deep_training_reports/README.md

 # deep_training_reports
-Automated training and report generation as .pdf, using Keras, LaTeX, JSON, and Jinja2.
+Automated training and report generation as .pdf, using Keras, LaTeX, JSON, and Jinja2. tst